mdresch/requirements-gathering-agent/README.md

 - Azure OpenAI resource (recommended) or alternative AI provider
 - Azure CLI (for Entra ID authentication)
 - **Project Documentation**: The more comprehensive your project documentation (beyond README.md), the richer and more accurate your generated PMBOK documents will be
+- **Word Export**: No additional dependencies required - Word document generation works out of the box

 ## What Makes This Different?